PhotoPay/photopay-ios/README.md

 # <a name="requirements"></a> Requirements

 SDK package contains PhotoPay framework and one or more sample apps which demonstrate framework integration.
-The framework can be deployed in **iOS 11.0 or later**.
+The framework can be deployed in **iOS 13.0 or later**.

-SDK performs significantly better when the images obtained from the camera are focused.
-Because of that, the SDK can have lower performance on iPad 2 and iPod Touch 4th gen devices, which [don't have camera with autofocus](http://www.adweek.com/socialtimes/ipad-2-rear-camera-has-tap-for-auto-exposure-not-auto-focus/12536).
+**NOTE:** The SDK doesn't contain bitcode anymore.
 # <a name="quick-start"></a> Quick Start

 ## Getting started with PhotoPay SDK